vijnasu/llmops/Readme.md

         - Training and evaluation functions using the Hugging Face `Trainer` class.

 4. **llm_compress**
-    - **Description**: This file likely contains code related to compressing language models.
+    - **Description**: This file contains code related to compressing language models.
     - **Purpose**: To reduce the size of language models while maintaining their performance.
     - **Key Functions**: Functions for model compression techniques such as pruning, quantization, and distillation.